-The Nuvance Health Family Medicine Residency Program provides a great opportunity for medical school graduates looking to further their education in pursuit of becoming a family physician.
-Nuvance Health offers a wealth of resources across a system of seven major hospitals, an extensive primary care network and specialized outpatient facilities.
+The Nuvance Health System Family Medicine Residency Program offers a significant opportunity for medical school graduates seeking to advance their education and become family physicians.
+Nuvance Health System provides an abundance of resources through a network of seven major hospitals, an extensive primary care network, and specialized outpatient facilities.

-Nuvance Health Family Medicine residents will gain in-depth obstetrics experience, knowledge of inpatient and outpatient pediatric services, and exposure to a variety of other subspecialties.
-Inpatient adult medicine will take place at our primary site, Northern Dutchess Hospital, under the supervision of board-certified physicians.
-Residents will provide holistic care for patients and will take primary responsibility for patient care as appropriate for training year and abilities.
+Nuvance Health System Family Medicine residents will gain comprehensive experience in obstetrics, acquire knowledge in inpatient and outpatient pediatric services, and receive exposure to various other subspecialties.
+Inpatient adult medicine training will occur primarily at our main site, Northern Dutchess Hospital, under the supervision of board-certified physicians.
+Residents will provide holistic patient care and assume primary responsibility for patient management, commensurate with their training year and abilities.

-The outpatient Family Medicine Practice (FMP) in Kingston, NY allows residents the opportunity to care for a diverse patient population.
-Residents will provide longitudinal primary care services for their own patient panel, perform procedures and develop skills to practice effectively in an outpatient practice.
-The FMP is staffed by Family Medicine-boarded physicians working in collaboration with patient care representatives, a social worker, nutritionist and dentist who will assist residents in delivering holistic care of the patient.
+Our outpatient Family Medicine Practices (FMP) in Kingston, NY, and Rhinebeck, NY, offer residents the opportunity to care for a diverse patient population.
+Residents will provide longitudinal primary care services for their patient panel, perform procedures, and develop the skills necessary to practice effectively in an outpatient setting.

-The Nuvance Health Family Medicine Residency Program prioritizes resident well-being and works to ensure a supportive, healthy environment for trainees.
-Nuvance Health offers resident a variety of services to maintain work-life balance such as a wellness center at our primary inpatient site that is free for all residents.
+The Nuvance Health System Family Medicine Residency Program places a high priority on resident well-being and strives to ensure a supportive and healthy training environment.
+Nuvance Health System offers residents a range of services and resources to help maintain work-life balance and support their overall wellness during their training.

 Our program seeks motivated residents who are striving to become the top leaders in family medicine to join us in our mission to provide exceptional healthcare to the communities we serve.